MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-03-31-cordova-known-limitations-and-workarounds-8.0-beta.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`cordova platform add windows`

-    A fix will be available in the next cordova-windows release.
+    A fix is planned to be available in the next cordova-windows release.

 * Secure Direct Update may not work for all platforms.
 For Cordova apps using the Windows Universal platform, the server may also fail to detect mismatch between cordova plugin versions used when building the app and when building the web resources.

     No workaround is available for Beta.
-A fix will be available post-Beta.
+A fix is planned to be available post-Beta.